Boeing Knew About 737 Max Sensor Problem Before Plane Crash In Indonesia

 In a statement Sunday, Boeing said its engineers discovered a problem with a key safety indicator within months of Boeing delivering the first 737 Max planes to airlines.
 The indicator, called an angle of attack disagree alert, is designed to warn pilots if the plane's sensors are transmitting contradictory data about the direction of the plane's nose.

-Boeing intended for the indicator to be standard on the 737 Max, in keeping with the features available on previous generation of 737s.
-But its engineers discovered that the sensor only worked with a separate, optional safety feature.
+Boeing intended for the indicator to be standard on the 737 Max, in keeping with the features available on previous generations of 737s.
+But its engineers discovered that the sensor worked only with a separate, optional safety feature.
 Boeing said the faulty software was delivered by a vendor, which it didn't name.

-When it learned of the issue in 2017, Boeing says it conducted a safety review and concluded that the non-working alert did not affect airplane safety or operation.
+When it learned of the issue in 2017, Boeing says it conducted a safety review and concluded that the nonworking alert did not affect airplane safety or operation.
 The review also concluded that the indicator could be decoupled from the optional indicator at the time of a future software update.

 Boeing says its senior leadership wasn't aware of the problem until after the Lion Air crash.
 Boeing says it discussed the indicator problem at that point with the Federal Aviation Administration — a year after the company knew about the problem.
 The company then convened another safety review, which concluded once again that the absence of the alert was not a safety issue.
 It shared the analysis with the FAA.